armando555/Deployment-tet-2/README.md

 # Deployment-tet-2
-This is a project for networking 2 course
+This is a project for networking 2 course by Armando Ríos Gallego and Julian Rios Vasquez
 ## Requirements
 ### Functional Requirements